Prince Alexander of Hesse and by Rhine: Children

 Although Prince Alexander retained his own dynastic rights and appanage, his morganatic wife lived a quiet life.
 Their family lived primarily at Heiligenberg Castle, in southern Hesse.
-In 1858 Grand Duke Louis III raised his sister-in-law from "Countess" to "Princess" (Prinzessin) von Battenberg, her children sharing in the princely title, and accorded them the style of Serene Highness (Durchlaucht).
+In 1858, Grand Duke Louis III raised his sister-in-law from "Countess" to "Princess" (Prinzessin) von Battenberg; her children sharing in the princely title, and accorded them the style of Serene Highness (Durchlaucht).

-Alexander of Hesse and Julia of Battenberg had five children.
-The children were:
+Alexander of Hesse and Julia of Battenberg had five children: